HummingbirdTeam/finalsnap/PRIVACY.md

 ## Children's Privacy

-ExhibitSnap is not directed to children under 13 and does not knowingly collect personal information from children.
+FinalSnap is not directed to children under 13 and does not knowingly collect personal information from children.

 ## Changes to This Policy